Temiloluwa/sagemaker_auto_mpg/Blog.md

 </figure>

 ### Sagemaker Containers
 It is very important to get familar with the enviromental variables and pre-configured path locations in Sagemaker containers.
 More information is found at the Sagemaker Containers' [Github page](https://github.com/aws/sagemaker-containers).
-For example Preprocessors receive data from S3 into `/opt/ml/preprocessing/input` while Estimators store training data in `/opt/ml/input/data/train`.
-Important environmental variables include `SM_MODEL_DIR` for exporting models, `SM_NUM_CPUS`, and `SM_HP_{hyperparameter_name}`
+For example Preprocessors, receive data from S3 into `/opt/ml/preprocessing/input` while Estimators store training data in `/opt/ml/input/data/train`.
+Some environmental variables include `SM_MODEL_DIR` for exporting models, `SM_NUM_CPUS`, and `SM_HP_{hyperparameter_name}`.

 ## Preliminary Steps

-Development in Sagemaker begins with initializing a Sagemaker session followed by boilerplate steps of getting the region, execution role and default bucket.
-I create prefixes to key s3 locations for storing data, preprocessed features and model artifacts.
+Let's start with initializing a Sagemaker session followed by boilerplate steps of getting the region, execution role and default bucket.
+I create prefixes to key s3 locations for data storage, and the export of preprocessed features and models.

 ``` python
 import os